 a.
 List of inquiries specific to the cause(s) of action that each party would like the Court to make.
-As described more fully below, the Court will often permit parties to conduct limited voir dire following the Court's questioning of potential jurors.

 4. Witness List

 a.
 List witnesses reasonably expected to be called for each party, specifically identifying experts, including the anticipated length of direct and cross-examination of each witness.
 Addition of witnesses after the Final Pretrial Conference can only be done by stipulation or by motion upon the showing of good cause.